PokeyManatee4/Sapphire/README.md

 # Setting up

-install mysql and nodejs and run inside the sapphire folder ``npm i`` and add the contents of database.txt to your database
+install mysql and nodejs and run inside the sapphire folder ``npm i`` and add the contents of database.txt to your database and to run sapphire, run ``node index.js`` inside of the sapphire folder(Must have config, i aint helping you set it up)

 # Contribution